 A few highly publicized cases have made most adults aware that no environment is 100% safe.
 Make sure that the grandchildren do not breach barriers and do not tease the animals.

 In trying to be prepared for every need, grandparents sometimes overburden themselves.
 At the very least, strip your bag of non-essentials.
-Personally, I usually opt for the much-maligned fanny pack!
+For the ultimate in convenience, try the much-maligned fanny pack!

-Consider leaving the camera at home.
+- Consider leaving the camera at home.
 It's tempting to take pictures of all the cool animals, but juggling a camera and the grandkids can be a challenge.
 In addition, getting good shots is complicated by fences and barriers and glass that creates troublesome reflections.
 Why not just enjoy looking?
+Of course, if you have paid for a special experience, such as feeding the giraffes, you will want to snap a few shots with your cell phone or carry a camera.